 The part that makes this a little bit more unconventional is the “finish early” part.
-I and other finance bloggers usually give tips on starting early on Christmas shopping.
+Other finance bloggers and I usually give tips on starting early on Christmas shopping.
 That way you aren’t having one month of huge gift expenses.
 Your bank account will be able to weather the storm of holiday expenses much easier if you start early.

 Finishing early will only add to these benefits.

 By finishing early, you are able to do much of your shopping in the Summer or Fall.
 The Summer and Fall months are when many people hold yard and garage sales.
 Yard and garage sales can be GREAT places to find some rather unique items for very little money.
 It’s a good spot for shopping!

 Another added benefit of finishing early is you don’t have to worry about any ads from Black Friday, Cyber Monday, or any other time during the holiday season.
 These ads can entice you to spend more on Christmas (or even on yourself!) than you intend to.
 Finishing early will curb that temptation.

 Try this one next year and let me know how it goes!

 I know the holidays are coming up super quick, but there’s still time to save some money on gifts!
 Try some of these tips out.